A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 How Does The Buy And Hold Real Estate Strategy Work?

-This strategy involves browsing and comparing investment properties, purchasing or financing the property, renting out or managing the property, monitoring market trends and determining when to sell it.
+The buy and hold strategy involves browsing and comparing investment properties, buying a property, renting out or managing the property, monitoring market trends and determining when to sell it.

-Why might you consider this investment strategy?
-It's a great question.
-Buy and hold real estate can give you a continuous source of income, possibly even through retirement.
+When done effectively, buy and hold real estate has the potential to give you a continuous source of income, possibly even through retirement.
 In contrast to fix-and-flip properties, they may offer a steady, consistent return over many years.

 Take the first step toward the right mortgage.